‘Siesta Key’ Star Madisson Hausburg Dishes On Rocky Friendship With Chloe Trautman

 Siesta Key stars Madisson Hausburg and Chloe Trautman’s friendship has been put to the test over the past year.
 Fortunately, they seem to have worked things out since the emotional episodes were filmed several months ago.

-In a video interview with People Reality Check, Madisson cleared the air about their strained relationship, stating that they are “in a good place right now” despite all of the drama fans of the show saw play out on television.
+In a video interview with People’s Reality Check, Madisson cleared the air about their strained relationship, stating that they are “in a good place right now,” despite all of the drama fans of the show saw play out on television.

 “She was more than welcome to feel hurt.
 I believe that she was, and I feel for her.
 I apologize for any part I had in that.
 But I just needed her to hear me.
 I think she hears me now,” the MTV reality star said.

 The most recent episode of Siesta Key showed the ladies trying to talk things out after she moved out of the apartment they shared.
-They met up at a holiday parted hosted by castmate Juliette Porter’s boyfriend, Sam Logan and had an extremely emotional chat.
+They met up at a holiday parted hosted by castmate Juliette Porter’s boyfriend, Sam Logan, and they had an extremely emotional chat.

 Despite the festive mood at the party, their exchange got a little testy when she interrupted Madisson’s conversation with her 46-year-old boyfriend, Ish Soto.
 She wanted to discuss the tension between them, while Madisson was focused on whether or not she should move to Los Angeles with her boyfriend.